Doctor insights on:

 - Abdominal pain when going to the bathroom

-- Miscarriage when to go to the emergency room
+- Miscarriage when to go to hospital

-- When should you go to the hospital
+- When to go to the hospital

 - Abdominal pain that goes to the back